The secret to amazing photos is simple.

 “Discover what you love, and focus on photographing that.”

-The best photography tip for any kind of photo is to capture memories of the things you enjoy.
+We have found the best photo tip is to photograph the things you love and capture memories of the things you enjoy.

 Do you have people in your life that you love like a spouse, family members and friends?
 You probably never get tired of taking their pictures or having your picture taken with them.